Gallatin School, New York University

 Member, Curriculum Committee, Gallatin, 2000-2007

-Also: Convocation Speaker, Commencement Speaker, NYU Alumni Speaker, Gallatin Alumni Weekend Speaker, NYU Leadership Speaker, “Model Class” instructor for Diversity Weekend, University Day Speaker, NYU Civic Camp Presenter, participant in: Gallatin Budget Committee, Dinalogue, Gallatin Coffee House, Albert Gallatin Lecture Series, Gallatin Film Series, Donor’s Breakfast, Dean’s Council, Parents’ Day, Mock Colloquium, Third Year Symposium, Gallatin Teachers Reading, and Search Committees for Gallatin, Department of Media, Culture and Communication, and NYU Global, 1999-present
+Also: Convocation Speaker, Commencement Speaker, NYU Alumni Speaker, Gallatin Alumni Weekend Speaker, NYU Leadership Speaker, “Model Class” instructor for Diversity Weekend and NYU Amissions, University Day Speaker, NYU Civic Camp Presenter; participant in: Gallatin Budget Committee, Dinalogue, Gallatin Coffee House, Albert Gallatin Lecture Series, Gallatin Film Series, Donor’s Breakfast, Dean’s Council, Parents’ Day, Mock Colloquium, Third Year Symposium, Gallatin Teachers Reading; multiple Search Committees for Gallatin, Department of Media, Culture and Communication, and NYU Global; Research Consultant for Scholars-in-Residence (SIR) program, NYU “Trailblaze” presentation, 1999-present

 COURSES TAUGHT (at NYU)